dillikadariya/Developing-a-mini-IMDB-Database-/README.md

 ## Overview

 This repository contains the design for an IMDb-inspired database.
 The database focuses on storing information about movies, TV shows, and the people involved in their creation.
-This repository also contains project report PDF file which documents the Relational Schema diagram and Entity Relationship Diagram along with query results.
+This repository also contains project report PDF file which documents the Relational Schema diagram and Entity Relationship (ER) diagram along with some query results.

 ### Entities